apache/trafficserver/doc/admin-guide/files/strategies.yaml.en.rst

 **&p1** and **&p2** that may be used elsewhere in the **YAML** document to refer to hosts **p1** and **p2**.

 - **host**: the host value is a hostname string
 - **protocol**: a list of schemes, ports, and health check urls for the host.
+The **scheme** is optional; strategies with no scheme will match hosts with no scheme.
+Note the scheme is only used to match the strategy, the actual scheme used in the upstream request will be the scheme of the remap target, regardless of the strategy or host scheme.
 - **healthcheck**: health check information with the **url** used to check the hosts health by some external health check agent.